About This Course

 Student Contribution + Capitation: €3,165 See Fees and Costs for full details.

-2 x H5, 4 x O6/H7; O6/H7 in Maths, H4 in a Lab Science or Maths or Applied Maths.
+2 x H5, 4 x O6/H7; Maths and a Lab science subject are required.
 See Requirements for full details.

 BSc in Biological, Earth and Environmental Sciences is the foundation year for different degree outlets in the School of Biological, Earth, and Environmental Sciences, BEES.
 You will receive a solid grounding in the fundamental disciplines that support your choice of degree from Year 2 onwards.